idealhack/notes/notes/English.md

 - Hello, this is Li Yang, may I speak to Felix?
 - I'm sorry but he's not here.
 May I take a message or would you like to call back later?
 - Sure.
-That's very kind of you, please tell him that I want to discuss our Kubernetes clusters.
+That's very kind of you, please tell him that I want to discuss our clusters.
 - Would you mind saying it once again?
-- About our Kubernetes clusters.
+- About our clusters.
 - OK.
 I'll tell him to call you back.
 Anything else?
 - No, thank you, have a nice weekend.
 - Have a nice weekend.
 Goodbye.